 RELATIONAL COORDINATION FOR TEAM PERFORMANCE AND QUALITY IMPROVEMENT

 Our research team is applying the relational coordination theory to explore how medical teams coordinate complex, time dependent work.
 Through a recent collaborative ethnography, 500 trauma care providers collectively reflected on then developed strategies around how we might better enact shared goals, shared knowledge, and mutual respect ultimately to better care for patients.
-Based on the successes in trauma we are facilitating similar quality improvement processes in after-hours care, operating theatres, and obstetrical care.
+Based on the successes in trauma we are facilitating similar quality improvement processes in maternity care, critical care, and cardiology.

 RITUALS IN MEDICINE AND MEDICAL EDUCATION